How to Replace Glass in a Single-pane Window

 It doesn't take much to break a window.
 A baseball, a disoriented bird, a hailstorm: all can result in a broken windowpane.
 For both safety and aesthetic reasons, this repair needs to go straight to the top of your to-do list.
 Replacing broken glass in a single-pane window requires some skill, patience, and a good deal of caution, but you can do it yourself.
 But in the end, you can save considerable money by doing the job yourself rather than calling in a professional window technician.

 Window Repair Limitations

 These repair instructions are narrowly targeted toward a certain type of window: a single-pane glass window.
 Most windows today are now double-glazed or double-paned.
 Both are terms for windows that have two panes of glass, one in front of the other.
-Between the two panes is a void which is either air or filled with krypton or argon gas.
+Between the two panes is a void that is filled with air or krypton or argon gas.
 If you have one of these types of windows, these repair instructions do not apply.
 The entire sash or window unit will need to be replaced.

 Wear work gloves and safety glasses while completing the repair.